-Meet the people at the heart of the Blue Lamp Trust and the Bobby Scheme
+Meet the people at the heart of the Blue Lamp Trust

 Our Trustees are unpaid local people who volunteer their time and expertise to oversee the Trust.
 With backgrounds in local government, emergency services, private enterprise and charity, their breadth and depth of experience ensures the Trust stays true to its values and purpose.